 The leader of the human resistance against the Machines in the future, and the son of Sarah Connor and Kyle Reese.

-- All-Loving Hero: As reviewer Confused Matthew notes, despite Sarah having raised him to be a resistance leader, throughout the film series John never fails to recognize the value of human life, indeed often putting his own life on the line to try to save people, sometimes who he barely even knows, and ordering the T-800 that protects him not to kill anyone.
+- All-Loving Hero: Despite Sarah having raised him to be a resistance leader, throughout the film series John never fails to recognize the value of human life, indeed often putting his own life on the line to try to save people, sometimes who he barely even knows, and ordering the T-800 that protects him not to kill anyone.
 The fact this is such a consistent and natural part of his character, arguably makes him one of the greatest examples of this type of character in cinema history.

 - Deuteragonist: Of the second film.
 The Terminator and Sarah share the roles of The Hero and The Protagonist between them in fighting the T-1000, while John has a separate character arc where he slowly learns how to become the leader that he will need to become to defeat Skynet.

 - Final First Hug: With the T-800 that protected him.

 - Future Badass: This is why Skynet wants him dead.
 He's badass as a pre-teen, but he takes it up a notch when he becomes leader of The Resistance in the future.

 - Gadgeteer Genius: Along with his affinity for computer hacking, a deleted scene of the T-1000 searching his bedroom reveals a soldering iron.